-The first of the government-wide statements is the Statement of Net Position.
 The Statement of Net Position is the District-wide statement of its financial position presenting information that includes all of the District's assets and liabilities, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District as a whole is improving or deteriorating.
 Evaluation of the overall health of the District would extend to other non-financial factors.

 The government-wide portion of the Statement of Activities reports how the District's net position changed during the current fiscal year.
 All current year revenues and expenses are included regardless of when cash is received or paid.
-The District's Component Unit includes activities related to the East Montgomery County Improvement District Economic Development Zone No. 1.
+The District's Component Unit includes activities related to the East Montgomery County Improvement District Economic Development Zone Nos.
+1, 2, 3 and 4.